ClickHouse/ClickHouse/docs/en/operations/utils/clickhouse-copier.md

 Parameters:

 -   `daemon` — Starts `clickhouse-copier` in daemon mode.
 -   `config` — The path to the `zookeeper.xml` file with the parameters for the connection to ZooKeeper.
 -   `task-path` — The path to the ZooKeeper node.
 This node is used for syncing `clickhouse-copier` processes and storing tasks.
 Tasks are stored in `$task-path/description`.
 -   `task-file` — Optional path to file with task configuration for initial upload to ZooKeeper.
 -   `task-upload-force` — Force upload `task-file` even if node already exists.
 -   `base-dir` — The path to logs and auxiliary files.
 When it starts, `clickhouse-copier` creates `clickhouse-copier_YYYYMMHHSS_<PID>` subdirectories in `$base-dir`.
 If this parameter is omitted, the directories are created in the directory where `clickhouse-copier` was launched.

-## Format of zookeeper.xml {#format-of-zookeeper.xml}
+## Format of zookeeper.xml {#format-of-zookeeper-xml}

 ``` xml
 <yandex>